New Friendships Await in Atlanta!

 *Plus taxes (currently 16.9%, plus an additional $5.00 per night State Hotel-Motel fee)

 The sleeping room rates are guaranteed for the dates of this meeting, and will be extended for 3 days prior to and following these dates, on a “space available basis.”
+Please reserve your room no later than September 6, 2019.

 NOAH strives to make the cost of events affordable.
 We understand that budgets are tight.
 When choosing your accommodations please consider that NOAH committed to book a minimum number of room rentals to get the group rate.
 Attendees can cut costs by sharing rooms at the Hyatt.